jes5199/poppet/README.md

 5. TODO various other TODOs scattered around the source.
 6. TODO Too much magic in Implementor::Reader
 7. TODO A second System->System filter to happen on the serverside before System->Policy
+8. TODO Unique filenames for timestamped files
+9. TODO Associate logs with their policies

 # Instructions
 ## Client/Server